iterative/dvc.org/static/docs/commands-reference/install.md

 The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`.

+**Push** Sharing data across environments and making changes to remote storage is done by this command.
+This command searches for changed .dvc files and stages them for consultation.
+Using checksums it finds for existing entries in the remote cache.
+After that it uploads the cache files to the remote.

+The installed Git hook automates reminding `dvc push` and corresponds to the remote and uploads files from local repository to remote cache not from other versions or branches.

 ## Installed SCM hooks

 - Git `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the workspace status.
 - Git `post-checkout` hook executes `dvc checkout` after `git checkout` to automatically synchronize the data files with the new workspace state.
+- Git `pre-push` hook executes `dvc push` before `git push` to upload files and directories under DVC control to remote.

 ## Options